ashleycoles/gbphp/README.md

 1) Put the kettle on
 2) Clone the repo
-3) Put teabag in mug and add hot water
+3) Put teabag in mug
 4) Run `npm install`
-5) Remove teabag, add sugar and milk to taste
+5) Add hot water to mug
 6) Update gbphp-config.json so the input directory (the location of the .gbphp files) and output directory (where the compiled php files are saved) are correct for your project
+7) Remove teabag, add sugar and milk to taste
-7) run `gulp watch` to auto-compile your gbphp, or `gulp compile-gbphp` to compile a single time
+8) run `gulp watch` to auto-compile your gbphp, or `gulp compile-gbphp` to compile a single time
+9) Enjoy

 ## Language Usage Examples